liezsm/learn-typescript-fcc/README.md

 Today, I learned about writing functions in Typescript.
 I learned that the better way to write functions is to write both the types in parameter as well as the return type.

+### Day 4: Object

+Today, I learned about how to handle objects and how to use the type aliases for type checking objects.

 ## Code Samples

 In this section, I will be sharing code samples related to Typescript that I have created during my journey.